celery/celery/docs/userguide/routing.rst

     $ camqadm
     -> connecting to amqp://guest@localhost:5672/.
     -> connected.
-    -->
+    1>

-Here ``-->`` is the prompt.
-Type ``help`` for a list of commands, there's also autocomplete so you can start typing a command then hit ``tab`` to show a list of possible matches.
+Here ``1>`` is the prompt.
+The number is counting the number of commands you have executed.
+Type ``help`` for a list of commands.
+It also has autocompletion, so you can start typing a command and then hit the ``tab`` key to show a list of possible matches.

 Now let's create a queue we can send messages to::

-    --> exchange.declare testexchange direct
+    1> exchange.declare testexchange direct
     ok.
-    --> queue.declare testqueue
+    2> queue.declare testqueue
     ok. queue:testqueue messages:0 consumers:0.
-    --> queue.bind testqueue testexchange testkey
+    3> queue.bind testqueue testexchange testkey
     ok.

 This created the direct exchange ``testexchange``, and a queue